-Founded by Ross and Juli Triffit, Eclipse Handcrafted Furniture have been
+Founded by Ross and Juli Triffitt, Eclipse Handcrafted Furniture have

-manufacturing quality, solid timber furniture for in excess of 30 years.
+been manufacturing quality, solid timber furniture for well in excess of

-For most of that time Eclipse have specialised in the use of unique
+30 years.
+For most of that time Eclipse have specialised in the use of

 'We don't destroy Mother Nature's beautiful